Why D88 Durian Ended Up Having A Vulgar Reputation

 With more experience, you’d learn to see that durians with bulging husks like these have big seeds 99% of the time.

 D88 is a cultivar that is generally agreed to have a mild flavour suitable for beginners.
+It often also come with bitter notes to please you.

 It’s not going to be intrusive, invasive, or get aggressive on newbies.